 Over the years, I’ve seen a multitude of people involved with good causes.
 I’ve seen people spend enormous amounts of time organizing, communicating, and soliciting funds for causes.

 I’ve seen those who work to raise money for research to fight diseases, to save the whales, to protest the wearing of fur, to save animals, and more.
 There seems to be a never-ending list of causes.
+Causes are wonderful and bring untold blessing to countless people who are greatly appreciative.
+That is a great part of humanity at work.
+But there is one cause above all others!
 I wonder how many Christians really focus on the ultimate cause God has assigned us to as His children—the cause of saving people from a destiny in Hell and instead receiving Jesus’ free gift of eternal life in Heaven?

 The Bible speaks of two judgments of God after death.
 One is called the Great White Throne Judgment.
 It is the judgment of all those who would not receive God’s gift to mankind—Jesus Christ as their personal Savior.
 Jesus died to take away their sins and give them eternal life.
 People that reject this gift of Jesus don’t realize what they are rejecting.
 We as Christians do.
 We know how desperately they need the Lord.
 When people reject Jesus, they reject God’s gift, thereby dying in their sins without resolution for them.
 Revelation NIV 20:11-12 says, Then I saw a great white throne and Him who was seated on it…And I saw the dead, great and small, standing before the throne, and books were opened.
 Another book was opened, which is the book of life.
 The dead were judged according to what they had done as recorded in the books.